TarcanGul/VideoStyleTransfer/README.md

-# GifGenerator
+# Video Style Transfer
-Generates gif given a word
+Executing style transfer to a content video and a style image.

 # Progress - 1st Week:
 Project outline: style transfer in real time